Saint-Aubin-du-Cormier: Geography

 Saint-Aubin-du-Cormier is located at 29 km northeast of Rennes and 49 km south of Mont Saint-Michel.

 The bordering communes are Mézières-sur-Couesnon, Saint-Jean-sur-Couesnon, Saint-Georges-de-Chesné, Mecé, Livré-sur-Changeon, Liffré, Gosné, Ercé-près-Liffré, and Gahard.

 History

-The area is most notable for the 1488 Battle of Saint-Aubin-du-Cormier, the decisive conflict of the guerre folle between rebellious feudal aristocrats and the French king.
-The rebels sought to resist the concentration of power in Paris and retain regional feudal independence.
-The combined rebel forces were defeated, paving the way for the creation of a unified French state.
+The area is most notable for the 1488 Battle of Saint-Aubin-du-Cormier, the decisive conflict of the guerre folle between the Duke of Brittany, at the time still independent, and the French king.
+The Duke Of Brittany Francois II was openly pro England and sought to resist the King of France’s repeated attempts to put an end to Brittany’s independence.
+Brittany’s forces were defeated, paving the way for the subsequent integration of Brittany into the French kingdom (through the forced marriage of Duchess Anne to the king of France).

 The area was also the site of conflict during the Chouannerie, anti-Revolutionary insurrections in the 1790s.

 Population

 Inhabitants of Saint-Aubin-du-Cormier are called saint-aubinais in French.